Bridget (Guilty Gear): Appearances

 In Guilty Gear XX Accent Core Plus (2008), despite working to become an accomplished bounty hunter, all the wanted criminals were already taken care of.
 In order to make ends meet, she decides to become an entertainer.
 Although she tries to recruit Venom for his talent at pool and I-No for her ability to play electric guitar, both refuse her suggestion.
 Without money, in one ending Bridget works as a waitress in Jam Kuradoberi's restaurant.
 In an alternate ending she returns to her birth village, finds that her twin brother has disappeared, and begins searching for him.

 Bridget is also a playable character in the spin-offs Guilty Gear Isuka (2004), Dust Strikers (2006), and Judgment (2006).

 In 2022, Bridget returned as a DLC character for Guilty Gear Strive.
 English promotional material such as the Strive website and Bridget's official moveset guide video avoided referring to Bridget with any pronouns.
-At this point of time, although she wasn't able to capture Dizzy for her bounty, she showed great talent as a bounty hunter and managed to successfully bring home a great amount of wealth.
+At this point of time, although she was not able to capture Dizzy for her bounty, she showed great talent as a bounty hunter and managed to successfully bring home a great amount of wealth.
 Thus, the superstition faded and freed her and her parents from this restriction.
 But as a result, without her original goal, and after trying to live as a man but with it not feeling right, she is left searching for another purpose.
 Bridget begins Strives arcade mode storyline presenting as a boy, as Bridget identified in previous games, but is now questioning this cisgender identity.
 In conversations with Goldlewis Dickinson and Ky Kiske, Bridget expresses feeling unhappy but afraid of making the wrong choice, and the other characters relate to Bridget by sharing their own experiences of hiding secrets for the sake of others and of having the courage to reveal them and live as one's "true self", drawing a comparison to Bridget hiding her transgender identity.
 At the end of her hard-difficulty mode story, Bridget comes out as a woman to Goldlewis and Ky.